Luri tribal insurgency in Pahlavi Iran: History

+Luristan campaign

 By early March 1922, Iran was ready to confront the Kurdish rebels, first defeating the rebel leader Rasheed Khan in Ravansar in March 1923, afterwards he fled to Turkey, but was pardoned and returned to Iran where he revolted again in June 1923, and was defeated in April 1924.
 The Iranian army heavily relied on Rasheed Khan's Kurdish rivals to defeat him.
 As Simko rapidly grew his region, he boosted the morale of the Kurdish tribes, who increasingly accepted his authority.
 Simko called on the Lurs to join his revolt, and received Lur support.
-In addition to his main support base of the Shikak, Herki, Mamash, Mangur, Dehbokri, Piran, Zarza, Gewrik, Feyzullabegi, Pizhdar, and the smaller tribes around Baneh, Simko was supported by several Lur tribes.
+In addition to his main support base of the Shikak, Herki, Mamash, Mangur, Dehbokri, Piran, Zarza, Gewrik, Feyzullabegi, Pizhdar, and the smaller tribes around Baneh, Simko was supported by several Lur tribes as far as southern Luristan.
 In summer 1922, when Simko declared an open revolt against Iran and captured Maragheh, the Lurs joined Simko and revolted in Luristan.
 Reza Shah initially was unable to suppress the Lurs due to the intensity of the war against Simko.
 In spring 1922, after weakening Simko, Reza Shah led a bloody campaign against the Lur tribes which supported Simko, and initially failed, although he subdued them by summer.
-Simko was fully defeated in August 1922 and fled Iran for Turkey, and later to Iraq, afterwards returning to Iran in 1925 after being pardoned.
-In 1926, as the Iranian army was busy suppressing another revolt by the Lurs, Simko revolted again.
+In 1924, Reza Shah had recruited Kurdish tribal irregulars to fight against Simko Shikak, and some of them were sent to fight the Vali of Posht-e-Kuh later the same year.
+A year earlier, Reza Shah had used the Kalhors to help fight the Lurs when he realized the difficulty of the campaign.
+Simko Shikak and the Vali of Posht-e-Kuh were both defeated and fled to Iraq.
+However, in 1926, Simko had returned to Iran and revolted again as the Iranian army was busy suppressing another revolt by the Lurs.
 Simko was killed in 1930.
-With the defeat of Simko in 1922, the Iranian government consolidated control over Kurdistan, although sporadic revolts continued and some areas temporarily fell to Kurdish rebels from time to time until 1931 when it stabilized.
+With the main defeat of Simko in 1922, the Iranian government consolidated control over Kurdistan, although sporadic revolts continued and some areas temporarily fell to Kurdish rebels from time to time until 1931 when it stabilized.
 By 1935, the Kurdistan Brigade of the Iranian army had upgraded to an entire division.
-When Simko was defeated in 1922, the pro-Simko Luri rebels were deported to other parts of Iran alongside the Kurdish rebels.
+When Simko was defeated in 1922, the pro-Simko Luri rebels were deported to other parts of Iran along with the Kurdish rebels.